 Habek Mint Information

 Habek mint (Mentha longifolia ‘Habak’) crosses with other species of mint easily and, as such, it often doesn’t breed true.
-It can vary greatly in height, although it tends to be a couple of feet tall.
+It can vary greatly in height, although it tends to be a couple of feet (61 cm.) tall.
 Habek mint has a number of common names.
 One such name is ‘Bible mint.’
-Because the herb is cultivated in the Middle East, this species is thought to be the mint mentioned in the New Testament, hence the name.
+Since the herb is cultivated in the Middle East, this species is thought to be the mint mentioned in the New Testament, hence the name.

-This hardy perennial minthas pointed, mildly hairy leaves that, when bruised, give off a camphor-like aroma.
-The flowers are borne on long, mauve colored spikes.
-Habek mint plants, like all mint, are aggressive spreaders, and unless you wish them to take over, it is best to plant them in pots or otherwise restrain their rampant roaming.
+This hardy perennial mint has pointed, mildly hairy leaves that, when bruised, give off a camphor-like aroma.
+The flowers are borne on long, mauve-colored spikes.
+Habek mint plants, like all mint, are aggressive spreaders and unless you wish them to take over, it is best to plant them in pots or otherwise restrain their rampant roaming.

 Growing Habek Mint

 This easily grown herb thrives in most soils so long as they are moist.
 Habek mint prefers sun exposure, although it will grow in partial shade.
 While plants can be started from seed, as mentioned, they may not breed true.
 The plant is easily propagated by division, however.

 Once the plant has flowered, cut it back to the ground, which will prevent it from coming back woody.
 Plants in containers should be divided in the spring.
 Divide the plant into quarters and replant one quarter back into the container along with fresh soil and organic fertilizer.